-- 4.76 A favourable decision is a decision by CCCS that a merger has not infringed, or that an anticipated merger if carried into effect will not infringe, the section 54 prohibition.
+- 4.77 A favourable decision is a decision by CCCS that a merger has not infringed, or that an anticipated merger if carried into effect will not infringe, the section 54 prohibition.
 A favourable decision may be issued at the end of Phase 1 or Phase 2.
 Where CCCS makes a favourable decision, it will give notice of the decision to the merger parties.
 CCCS may also publish the text of the decision on the public register.
 Before publishing the decision, the merger parties (and, where relevant, third parties) will be given an opportunity to indicate whether or not there is any confidential information in the decision.
-If CCCS agrees with the confidentiality claims, the confidential information will be redacted before the decision is published. - 4.77 Sections 59 and 60 of the Act provide that once CCCS has issued a favourable decision, it will not take further action unless it has reasonable grounds for suspecting that:
+If CCCS agrees with the confidentiality claims, the confidential information will be redacted before the decision is published. - 4.78 Sections 59 and 60 of the Act provide that once CCCS has issued a favourable decision, it will not take further action unless it has reasonable grounds for suspecting that: - information on which CCCS has based its decision (which may include information on the basis of which a commitment was accepted) was materially incomplete, false or misleading; - a party who provided a commitment failed to adhere to one or more terms of the commitment; or - where a favourable decision was given for an anticipated merger to proceed, the merger so effected, is materially different from the anticipated merger.

-37 Section 58A(5) and section 85 of the Act.
+&lt;sup>38 Section 58A(5) and section 85 of the Act.